xinzhao13/TAP/README.md

 # TAP
 ## About this repo 🔈
-This repo stores the material used for Edexcel GCSE Maths (Higher) teaching since November 2021.
-The source of materials are provided next to the relevant content below.
+This repo stores the material I'm using for Pearson Edexcel GCSE Maths (Higher) teaching since November 2021.
+The tutorials are offered online and for free under [the Access Project](https://www.theaccessproject.org.uk/?gclid=CjwKCAiAiKuOBhBQEiwAId_sK3qo-nEWIakRT-AtEJE0LFrQjSaU0hmLx0DCC7atto6aAr5zMo8DyBoCngwQAvD_BwE) that is aimed at supporting students from disadvantaged backgrounds to access top universities.
+I come from a background in maths and I hope to help my next generation to gain confidence in maths learning.
+This repo is being shared as I have not seen many sources set up systematically for this particular exam board and level, and thought it'd be useful for future maths tutors.
+All sources to materials are provided next to the relevant content below.

 ## Key folder 📂